wp-plugins/yet-another-stars-rating/readme.txt

 License: GPL2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Yet Another Stars Rating is a simple plugin which allows you and / or your visitor to rate a post or element.
-Ideal for review\'s website
+Ideal for review's website

 == Description ==
 Yet Another Star Rating (YASR) is a new system review based on jquery plugin RateIT.